sigstore/docs/content/en/cosign/pkcs11.md

 To get started, make sure you already have your PKCS11 module installed, and insert your PKCS11-compatible token.

-Then, run the command `cosign pkcs11-tool list-tokens` to get the slot id of your token, as follows :
+Then, run the command `cosign pkcs11-tool list-tokens` to get the slot ID of your token, as follows :

 ```shell
 $ cosign pkcs11-tool list-tokens --module-path /usr/local/lib/libp11.so